-The following example shows what a function can look like that moves requirements to another package.
-Only the requirements that are in a particular state are moved.
-The state is represented here by a user-defined property.
+The following is an example of a function that moves requirements to another package.
+The function moves requirements in a particular state.
+The state is represented here with a user-defined property.
 To be able to work with extension functions in the project, you must fulfill the following prerequisites:

 - Set up the Node.js server for the service in the Service Manager

-- for editing you need an appropriate tool, e.g. Visual Studio Code
+- for editing you need an appropriate editor, e.g. Visual Studio Code

 Creating user-defined properties